OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

 ### Appliance Development
 Please, check a separate section "[Appliances Development](appliances_development.md)".

+### Appliance Documentation

+Any appliance contributed to the Community Marketplace must be properly documented.
+For this, two files need to be provided:

+- [README.md](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/README.md) will contain the documentation for the appliance where basic information about the appliance and instructions on how to use it will be provided.
+This file must include at least the following sections:

+  - Release Notes.
+Details about the current version of the appliance, including versions of each component.
+  - Overview.
+A summary of the appliance, including what software it comes with and basic information.
+  - Quick Start.
+A quick guide on how to instantiate the appliance once imported from the marketplace.
+  - Features.
+All features available in the appliance should be described in detail.

+- [CHANGELOG.md](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/CHANGELOG.md).
+Comprehensive changelog of the appliance, following guidelines at [keepachangelog.com](http://keepachangelog.com).

 ### Pull Request Submission
 As soon as appliance contributors make sure the appliance certification tests are passed successfully one needs to submit a pull request (PR) to the OpenNebula Community Marketplace GH repository.